By Ryan Foley

 Watching earlier presentations takes a speaker’s focus off his/her own nerves and affords insight about the audience and their expectations (Anderson, 2013).
 Learning a new point or a helpful suggestion gives you the same feeling of satisfaction and appreciation the audience will have during your delivery.
 Seeing the audience responding appreciatively to other presenters, with all their quirks and slip-ups, can be extremely helpful in relieving stage fright.

-Don’t isolate yourself practicing your already well-rehearsed presentation for long periods before you speak.
+Don’t isolate yourself in order to practice your already well-rehearsed presentation for long periods before you speak.

 Do enjoy being a part of the audience for as long as you can before delivering your own presentation.
 Get to know the audience from the inside, but most of all, give your attention to the other speakers and the points they are making.